Up to 60% off sofas & mattresses — limited‑time deals.

 Sofa Overall Score Pros Cons Ideal For

-Big Easy 4.2 Soft, lounge-forward comfort for long sessions Upright support feels casual without a lumbar pillow TV rooms, gaming, naps
+Big Easy 4.2 Soft, lounge-first comfort for long sessions Needs a lumbar pillow for upright sitting TV rooms, gaming, naps

-Brandon 4.0 Big presence with a more tailored look (trim options available) Large footprint; depth can challenge petite sitters Larger rooms with a style-forward plan
+Brandon 4.0 Tailored look with small nail trim Large footprint; deep sit can challenge petite users Larger rooms with a style-forward plan

-Beckett 4.3 Best all-around mix of posture support and lounging Not as dramatic a sink-in as the plushest option Mixed-use living rooms and daily sitting
+Beckett 4.3 Most balanced mix of posture support and lounging Less sink-in than the plushest option Mixed-use living rooms and daily sitting

-Theodore 4.2 Deep comfort; casters make it easier to move and clean around Casters aren’t ideal for every floor or layout preference People who rearrange often
+Theodore 4.2 Deep comfort; casters simplify moving and cleanup Casters will not suit every floor or layout People who rearrange often

 Testing Team Takeaways